-Implementation of the Violence Against Women and Justice Department Reauthorization Act of 2005 families applying for housing through a housing authority cannot be denied admission because they have been a victim of domestic violence, dating violence, sexual assault, or stalking.
-An applicant or tenant cannot be denied rental assistance because s/he has been a victim of domestic violence, dating violence, sexual assault, or stalking is not good cause for the eviction of the victim of that violence.
-An incident of actual or threatened domestic violence, dating violence, dating violence, sexual assault, or stalking is not good cause for the eviction of the victim of that violence.
+Implementation of the Violence Against Women and Justice Department Reauthorization Act of 2005 families applying for housing at a USDA-RD property cannot be denied admission because they have been a victim of domestic violence, dating violence, sexual assault, or stalking.
+An applicant or tenant cannot be denied rental assistance because s/he has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+Domestic violence, dating violence, sexual assault, or stalking is not good cause for the eviction of the victim of that violence.
 An incident of actual or threatened domestic violence, dating violence, sexual assault, or stalking does not qualify as a serious or repeated violation of the lease nor does it constitute good cause for terminating the assistance, tenancy, or occupancy rights of the victim.